mirkimirk/optimal_latin_hypercubes/src/documentation/final.rst

 Documentation of the code in *src.final*.

-Schelling example
+Plots of O(M)Lhd samples
 =================

-.. automodule:: src.final.task_plot_locations
+.. automodule:: src.final.task_plots
     :members: